 LUNCH (Guidelines are provided in the Enrollment Packet)

 Any child attending classes full day or past 12 noon, will be required to bring a lunch from home.
+We are unable to refrigerate or heat-up foods at school so lunches should be ready-to-eat and your child should be able to serve themselves with little assistance.

 SNACKS/PARTY FOODS